When you’re choosing the best deck stain, you’ll inevitably run into this question: how do you choose between an oil vs water based deck stain?

 WATER BASED STAINS

 Thanks to technological advancements, water-based stain is bringing some new benefits to deck staining.
-It is somewhat more expensive but is friendlier to the environment and dries quite rapidly.
+It is somewhat more expensive but is friendlier to the environment, lasts longer, and dries faster.

-- Water based stains are not a food source for mold, mildew and algae.
-So they minimize their growth potential.
-Stains containing zinc nano-particles, such as Defy and Behr, will have a better natural resistance to mildew growth.
+- Water based stains are not a food source for mold, mildew and algae and minimize their growth potential.
+Stains containing zinc nano-particles, such as DEFY Extreme and Behr, will have a better natural resistance to mildew growth.

 - Cleaning up is straightforward with a water-based stain, and you won’t need any potent solvents

-- This type of stain dries quickly, and you’ll be ready to roll 1 to 2 hours after application
+- This type of stain dries quickly, and you can walk on the deck 1 to 2 hours after application

-- These stains are completely non-flammable and also odor-free
+- These stains are completely non-flammable and low odor

 - Since water-based stains are more breathable, you won’t get moisture trapped in the wood

 - Thoroughly brush the stain into the wood.
-Water-based stains have more trouble penetrating the wood; these stains can begin peeling soon after drying if they aren’t worked into the wood properly.
+Water-based stains have more trouble penetrating the wood; these stains have the potential for peeling if they are over-applied.
+Be careful to only apply as much stain as the wood can absorb.

-Water-based stains require time and effort, which pays off with significantly greater durability.
+Water-based stains require a little more time and effort than oils, but it pays off with significantly greater durability.
 Oil based stains are easy to apply and take less effort, but they will not last nearly as long as a water based stain.
 They also have more mold, mildew, and algae problems and more maintenance down the road.
 Determine which type of stain best suits your individual situation before you begin your deck staining project.

 As with any aspect of your decking, there’s no right or wrong answer.
 You need to do your research to find the right answer for you.